Originally Published: August 22, 2015

 One thing too is to remember that sometimes it takes weeks to get a visa and you have to send your passport away in order to get it done.
 Plus it can be very pricey.

-Some countries have reciprocal fees that you must pay before you leave your country of origin, Argentina is an example.
+Some countries have reciprocal fees that you must pay before you leave your country of origin or on arrival.

-Let’s talk People’s Republic of China for a bit.
 Mainland China requires a visa for entry and that must be procured before departure but now you can get one for 10 years.
-Despite the 72-hours no visa required rule, as a non-revenue traveler, the airline may require that you have a confirmed ticket to leave the country in 72-hours.
+Despite the 72-hours no visa required rule, as a non-revenue traveler, the airline may require that you have a confirmed ticket to leave the country in 72-hours of your arrival, so your non-revenue ticket may not work.
+Hence you will need a visa.

-Hong Kong which is a SAR of China has no visa requirement for U.S. citizens.
+Hong Kong which is a SAR of China has no visa requirement for U.S. citizens for stays under 90 days.

-To visit Shenzhen, you can get your visa at the border.
+To visit Shenzhen though, you can get your visa at the border with Hong Kong.
 Similar to Macau where you do a visa on arrival as well.
-SO just check your rules before you are ready to travel.
-For international travel, its not just all about getting that ticket and jetting off.
+So just check your rules before you are ready to travel.
+For international travel, it’s not just all about getting that ticket and jetting off.

 Others like Nepal will require that you have a passport photo taken if you don’t already have one when you arrive and get your visa on arrival.

 I’ve written an article about At Least 138 Countries you can visit without a visa using your U.S. passport to help you figure out the visa requirements for places to visit.
-This is U.S.-centric, but I’m working on a U.K. and Canadian version.
-If you are from other countries, just check the web site for the consulate you wish to visit for the rules or if you have access to Timatic, you can check there as well.
-Some of the airlines used to have a Timatic link, but have since removed it.
-Cost cutting I guess.
-But KLM still has a page to help you figure it all out.
+This is U.S.-centric.
+If you are from other countries, just check the website for the consulate of the country you wish to visit for the rules or if you have access to Timatic or Timatic Web, you can check there as well.
+Just check with the airline with whom you are traveling.
+Here are some examples:

 Fruits and Vegetables at the Colombo, Sri Lanka Market